Hong Kong Chinese Christian Churches Union Logos Academy: School curriculum structure

-HKCCCULA's Form 5 students were the cohort to take the Secondary Education Examination (the last year of the examination was in 2010).
+In 2010, HKCCCULA's Form 5 students were the last cohort to take the Secondary Education Examination.
 The last batch of secondary school students who were not admitted directly to the school were the Form 6 and Form 7 students who graduated in 2012.

 School-based planning

 HKCCCULA is an International Baccalaureate Organization school in Hong Kong that teaches both the Hong Kong New Senior Secondary Curriculum and the International Baccalaureate Diploma (IBDP) curriculum.

 Compared to the educational system of traditional schools in Hong Kong, the primary school curriculum is only five years, and the entire primary and secondary school curriculum is only 11 years, one year less than that of traditional schools.

 In 2022, HKCCCULA had two students who scored full marks in the International Baccalaureate Diploma program.

 Extracurricular activities

 In 2023, HKCCCULA participated in Hong Kong's first Butterfly Garden Certification Program to mark the National Ecology Day.